It’s More Than Just Volunteering

 Anh started volunteering at AACI Asian Women’s Home and helped provide training to new volunteers coming into the program.
-By sharing her story and helping women make healthy decisions about their relationships, Anh’s life has changed for the best.
+“It is so rewarding for me to be able to help women make healthy decisions as a volunteer at AACI,” said Anh.

 Today, Anh is in a healthy and empowering relationship with a partner who gives her unconditional love and views her as his equal.
 She recently married him in his native country of Scotland.
 She also became the first in her family to graduate from college, and the first woman!